olgerti/Inventory-management-system/README.md

 # Inventory-management-system
-E-commerce for management products and order
+E-commerce for management products and digitally order